Skip to main content

 2. Find the pool you want to edit

-• Selecting the checkbox next to the pool and clicking the Delete button at the top of the page.
+You can also delete a call pool by selecting the checkbox next to the pool and clicking the Delete button at the top of the page.

 1. On the edit page, you may: